UK HEALTHCARE Pediatrics

 The program is affiliated with a nationally recognized college of pharmacy which provides residents with opportunities to engage in educational activities including precepting Doctor of Pharmacy students on clinical rotations, facilitating group discussions, and didactic lectures.

-U.S. News & World Report has ranked Kentucky Children’s Hospital (KCH) on its list of the Best Children's Hospitals.
-KCH and Cincinnati Children’s Joint Pediatric Heart Program ranked 14th in the country in pediatric cardiology & heart surgery.
-KCH, in association with Shriners Hospitals for Children Medical Center - Lexington, was also ranked 40th in the country for pediatric orthopedic care.
+U.S. News & World Report has ranked Kentucky Children’s Hospital (KCH) on its list of the Best Children’s Hospitals.
+KCH and Cincinnati Children’s Joint Pediatric Heart Program ranked 7th in the country in pediatric cardiology and heart surgery.
+KCH, in association with Shriners Hospital for Children Medical Center – Lexington, ranked 42nd in the country for pediatric orthopedic care.
+New to 2023, pediatric urology services at KCH ranked 42nd in the country.

-Learn more about our program in this short video.
+Learn more about our program on Instagram @ukpedsrxresidency and in this short video.

 Kentucky Children's